adtrace/adtrace_sdk_unity/README.md

 <p align="center">
   <a href='https://opensource.org/licenses/MIT'><img src='https://img.shields.io/badge/License-MIT-green.svg'></a>
 </p>
 ## Summary

 This is the Unity SDK of AdTrace.
-It supports iOS, Android.
-You can read more about AdTrace™ at [adtrace.io].

-Read this in other languages: [English][en-readme],

 ## Table of contents